 Let’s add two numbers stored in registers and then add a constant.

-is an I-type instruction: it uses two registers and an immediate value.- Anatomy:
+addis an R-type instruction: it operates on three registers.addiis an I-type instruction: it uses two registers and an immediate value.- Anatomy:

-[opcode] [destination], [source1], [source2 or immediate]
+[opcode] [destination], [source1], [source2 or immediate].

 Loading and Storing Data (I-type and S-type)